guidemetothemoon/kristhecodingunicorn/content/english/post/azure_monitor_migrate_ai_to_workspace_based.md

 }
 ```

-That's it from me this time, thanks for checking in!💖
+That's it from me this time, thanks for checking in!
 If this article was helpful, I'd love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page.😺
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼